wpi-acm/Hack-WPI/design/README.md

 - **Yang Liu** - *Initial work* - [byliuyang](https://github.com/byliuyang)

 ## License
-This design document is licensed under the Creative Commons 4.0 - see the [LICENSE.md](LICENSE.md) file for details
+This design document is licensed under the General Public License 3.0 - see the [LICENSE.md](LICENSE.md) file for details